-- a) On Interest bearing securities, it is accounted for at the time of sale/ redemption. - b) On zero coupon securities, it is accounted for over the balance tenor of the security on a constant yield basis. - 1.4 Dividend income is recognized when the right to receive the dividend is established. - 1.5 Commission on Letter of Credit (LC)/ Bank Guarantee (BG), Deferred Payment Guarantee, Government Business, ATM interchange fee & "Upfront fee on restructured account" are recognized on accrual basis proportionately over the period.
+- a) On Interest bearing securities, it is accounted for at the time of sale/ redemption. - b) On zero coupon securities, it is accounted for over the balance tenor of the security on a constant yield basis. - 1.4 Dividend income is recognized when the right to receive the dividend is established. - Payment Guarantee, Government Business, ATM interchange fee & "Upfront fee on restructured account" are recognized on account basis proportionately over the period.
 All other commission and fee income are accounted on their realization.

-- 1.6 Brokerage, Commission etc. paid/incurred in connection with the issue of Bonds/Deposits are amortized over the tenure of the related Bonds/Deposits and the expenses incurred in connection with the issue are charged upfront. - 1.7 Insurance Premium and Claims are being accounted on the cash basis.
+- Brokerage, Commission etc. paid/incurred in connection with the issue of Bonds/Deposits are amortized over the tenure of the related Bonds/Deposits and the expenses incurred in connection with the issue are charged upfront. - 1.7 Insurance Premium and Claims are being accounted on the cash basis.